roryhr/activity-title/README.md

 # TODOS

 1. User management panel where you can delete your account.
 Log out.
-2. Check what privedges were given in the OAuth flow
+2. Check what privileges were given in the OAuth flow
 3. Security